 Planned Parenthood Mid and South Michigan has been awarded funding to provide the evidence-based Safer Choices and Be Proud!
-Be Responsible! curricula through the Teen Pregnancy Prevention Initiative (TPPI) of the Michigan Department of Community Health.
+Be Responsible! curricula through the Teen Pregnancy Prevention Initiative (TPPI) of the Michigan Department of Health and Human Services.
 Planned Parenthood’s Pregnancy Prevention Program (P5) is a comprehensive pregnancy prevention program that targets youth between the ages of 13 and 18.
 The goal of the program is to reduce the rate of teen pregnancy in Michigan.

 P5 programming promotes personal respect, self awareness, and responsibility, and builds skills for dealing with peer pressure in a way that is age, gender, and culturally relevant through 8 to 10 hours of direct programming per youth to help participants acquire and practice specific skills such as

 - resistance to peer/social pressure.